 Most importantly, take what you can from each experience – both good and bad – and think about how this can influence you when you are designing or authoring modules and e-learning experiences of your own.

-I will be covering some other pretty fascinating speakers in future blogs so keep your eyes open or better still, subscribe to the blog so that you never miss an entry.
+I will be covering some other pretty fascinating speakers in future blogs so keep your eyes open or better still, subscribe to our blog so that you never miss an entry.
 Check out Eoin’s first blog on what a person-centred approach to learning is here.